Quickz/typescript-project-template/README.md

 The project uses [npm](https://www.npmjs.com/).

-Download the repository and run the following command:
+Download the template and run the following command:

 ```
 npm ci